trieloff/dev-live-slides/EXTRA_PROMPTS.md

 Implement within the Card List block; avoid layout shifts.
 Test on the Block Party page.

 Analyze, implement, commit clearly, and open a PR with the `ai-generated` label and tool/model identification.
 Prefer creating a branch in the same repository (instead of forking) and raise the PR from that branch.
+Include the correct preview link in the PR description.
 ```

 ### Docs: Copy-to-Clipboard on Code Blocks